 In this workshop we will discuss the role of RSEs in supporting researchers using advanced computing facilities.
 This discussion will be of interest to any RSEs who support researchers on shared advanced computing facilities (e.g. HPC facilities, private/public cloud).
 We will cover both how RSEs like us can effectively work together to help researchers moving onto advanced computing facilities and the issues that users encounter in moving to remote facilities from their workstations and other local resources.
 We will also discuss the Champions initiative (ARCHER Champions and EPSRC Tier-2 Champions): how they are working to share experience and best practice; how to get involved; and how the community can get the most out of this initiative.

 Discussion will be driven by the interests of the group but examples of topics may include:

-There will be an short initial presentation to set the scene and introduce work that is currently ongoing in the Champions initiative in this area before moving on to a discussion with the items prioritised by the workshop attendees.
+There will be a short initial presentation to set the scene and introduce work that is currently ongoing in this area before moving on to a discussion with the items prioritised by the workshop attendees.

 A workshop report and blog post will be produced covering the discussion and highlighting the points of interest.

-The workshop will be facilitated by representatives from ARCHER, the UK national supercomputing service, the EPSRC Tier-2 HPC facilities and current Champions.
+The workshop will be facilitated by representatives from ARCHER, the UK national supercomputing service, staff from The Hartree Centre, EPSRC Tier-2 HPC facilities and current Champions.

 A common requirement among research software is to maximize the achieved performance and make use of the capabilities offered by modern hardware.
 This is important to tackle larger problems in the specific science domain they are working and/or reduce the amount of money spend in the compute resources.
 However, it is often difficult to know the exact causes that produce suboptimal performance or even to assess if the obtained speeds are near the attainable peak performance.
 It is a good practise to use tools to simplify this task and get a better understanding of the research application.